These celebrity-owned jets are the biggest CO2 polluters

 But while owning a personal getaway plane might sound like a dream, for the environment, it can be a nightmare.

-Earlier this month, Kylie Jenner came under fire for a 17-minute private jet flight from Camarillo to Van Nuys.
+Earlier this month, Kylie Jenner came under fire for a 17-minute private jet flight from Camarillo to Van Nuys, California.
 The flight shaved off only about 30 minutes of travel time, according to Google maps.

-Experts estimate that an hour of flight time aboard a private jet introduces about two tonnes of carbon dioxide into the air, meaning Jenner’s flight could’ve produced about a tonne of CO2 during its brief flight.
+Experts estimate that an hour of flight time aboard a private jet introduces about two tonnes of CO2 into the air, meaning Jenner’s flight could’ve produced about a tonne of CO2 during its brief flight.
 The average person, meanwhile, produces around 8 tonnes of CO2 — per year.

 A 2021 report by TransportEnvironment.org found that private jets pollute 5 to 14 times more than commercial planes per passenger, and 50 times more than trains.
 And of all the carbon dioxide pollution produced by planes, just 1% of people account for 50% of all emissions.